triyan-b-myc/qwiki-quickly/README.md

 - Returns the converted tree structure

 **`convert_to_tree(data)`**
-- Converts graph format to tree structure
+- Converts the flat dictionary format to a tree structure
-- Takes data with "graph" and "attr" keys
+- Takes the loaded JSON dictionary as input
 - Returns hierarchical tree with expanded/collapsed states

 **`filter_tree(tree, q)`**